 So, there you have it: 9 great ways to generate passive income for real estate agents.

 I get how important it is to keep your main business running smoothly and you certainly don’t want to lose sight of that, but I hope my passive income tips will get you started on the path to generating some hassle-free additional income that can improve your financial life.

-If you want to learn about other great passive income strategies, check out my article on 15 truly passive income strategies that require no money.
+If you are low on cash and can't devote a lot of time or energy to your passive income portfolio, check out my article on 15 truly passive income strategies that require no money.